Contents

 These fees vary depending on the investment and the fund itself, how it works and what its goals are – which determines how much resources it needs (people managing it).

-And then comparing them with the average financial advisor (using research from the Financial Conduct Authority) – the average initial advice fee is 2.4%, the average ongoing fee for advice is 0.8%, and the average investment fee from funds that advisors recommend is 1.1%.
-So, adding all those together over a 10 year period, that would give 2.14% (so pretty much exactly the same as St James’s Place).
+If we then compare them to the average financial advisor (using research from the Financial Conduct Authority) – the average initial advice fee is 2.4%, the average ongoing fee for advice is 0.8%, and the average investment fee from funds that advisors recommend is 1.1%.
+So, adding all those together over the same 10 year period, that would be 2.14% (so very similar to St. James’s Place at 2.2%).

-For the highly rated customer service St James’s Place offers, it’s looking pretty good value.
+For the highly rated customer service St. James’s Place offers, it’s looking like pretty good value.

-The only big issue is the ‘exit fees’ on the pension – if you wanted to withdraw before 6 years.
-So do take this into consideration.
+The only big issue was the early withdrawal fee on the pension (and investment bond) – if you wanted to withdraw money before 6 years.
+So do take this into consideration (until 2025 when it's removed).

 By the way, you should be told all of the fees clearly and up front when you have your initial meeting or any follow up meetings – it’s part of the legal requirements, which applies to all financial advisors.
 We know it’s all confusing, but hopefully this has helped a bit.
 If you aren’t sure, just ask your advisor.

-If you’re considering whether financial advice is right for you, an independent review (by Numis Securities research), found that it's worth 2% per extra year vs investing yourself (and that’s if you know about investing).
-Meaning that St James’s Place made 2% more per year after fees (over the last 10 years).
+Note: if you’re considering whether financial advice is right for you, an independent review (by Numis Securities research), found that it's worth 2% per extra year vs investing yourself (and that’s if you know about investing).
+Meaning that St. James’s Place made 2% more per year after fees (over the last 10 years).
 Here’s a summary from the independent review to learn more.

 To get a good idea of the level of customer service and customer satisfaction in general, it’s a good idea to find out what their customers think.

-On vouchedfor, St James’s Place has got an awesome score of 4.9 out of 5!
-This is from over 27,000 reviews too.
-What’s great about vouchedfor is you can actually rate your advisor rather than the company itself, and they’re all getting consistently high scores.
-You can check it out for yourself on the vouchedfor website.
+On VouchedFor, St. James’s Place has got an awesome score of 4.9 out of 5!
+This is from over 30,000 reviews too.
+What’s great about VouchedFor is you can actually rate your advisor rather than the company itself, and they’re all getting consistently high scores.
+You can check it out for yourself on the VouchedFor website.

 Customer support